PSP Audioware Nexcellence – Twice the Vibe

 PSP Nexcellence is not an effect you can rely on to deliver the same results constantly.
-Being totally dependant on signal input, It’s like an old compressor, the more you feed it, the more things get interesting.
+Being totally dependent on signal input, It’s like an old compressor, the more you feed it, the more things get interesting.
 There is a balancing act required to achieve the results and I think that’s what I like about it most.
-It’s very organic feeling, like you’re in full control with no digital hand-holding going on in the background.
+It’s a very organic feeling like you’re in full control with no digital hand-holding going on in the background.

 It doesn’t have the longest tail you’ll hear on a reverb, so better suits rock music applications.
 Its amazing on vocals and I quite like it as a master bus effect to add a little vintage blur to a mix, especially a rock and roll tracks.
 Of course, on rock guitar is perfect, something my Gretsch was made to go with.

-PSP Audioware has an excellent reputation for producing high-quality processors, and though this might be a little more specialised than your standard bread and butter verb effects, its certainly brings mojo and character that is difficult to find elsewhere.
-The somewhat unpredictable results are dependent more on creative twidling than precise calculations, which might be a sticking point for anyone looking for a go-to device that sounds the same every time it’s applied.
-If, however, you’re after a flexible spring reverb with plenty of colour that’s not stuck back in the 60’s, Nexcellence is your next wise purchase.
+PSP Audioware has an excellent reputation for producing high-quality processors, and though this might be a little more specialised than your standard bread-and-butter verb effects, it certainly brings mojo and character that is difficult to find elsewhere.
+The somewhat unpredictable results are dependent more on creative twiddling than precise calculations, which might be a sticking point for anyone looking for a go-to device that sounds the same every time it’s applied.
+If, however, you’re after a flexible spring reverb with plenty of colours that are not stuck back in the ’60s, Nexcellence is your next wise purchase.